A Faraway Land

-A Faraway Land is a 2021 Philippine film directed by Veronica Velasco starring Paolo Contis and Yen Santos.
+A Faraway Land is a 2021 Philippine romantic drama film directed by Veronica Velasco starring Paolo Contis and Yen Santos.

 Premise

 Filipino reporter Nico Mercado from Cabanatuan heads to the Faroe Islands for a documentary about Overseas Filipino Workers (OFWs) in the Danish territory.
 He meets Filipino expatriate Mahjoy, who is married to Sigmund Garðalið, a local Faroese with whom she has a daughter.
 Nico develops a complicated relationship with Mahjoy in Sigmund's absence.